metatensor/metatrain/docs/src/architectures/alchemical-model.rst

   hyperparameter controls the tradeoff between training speed and memory usage.
 In general, larger batch sizes will lead to faster training, but might require more memory.
-- ``num_hidden_layers``, ``num_neurons_per_layer``:
+- ``hidden_sizes``:
-  These hyperparameters control the size and depth of the descriptors and the neural network.
-In general, increasing these hyperparameters might lead to better accuracy, especially on larger datasets, at the cost of increased training and evaluation time.
+  This hyperparameter controls the size and depth of the descriptors and the neural network.
+In general, increasing this might lead to better accuracy, especially on larger datasets, at the cost of increased training and evaluation time.